 Country Farmhouse Fall Yard Decor Using Mums

-Other ideas for displaying mums would be too use vintage wheelbarrows, bushel baskets, old feed troughs and wagons.
+Other ideas for displaying mums would be to use vintage wheelbarrows, bushel baskets, old feed troughs, and wagons.

 Straw Hay Bales for Fall Decor

-There are many tutorials online on how to create a scarecrow from using simple wood frames to pvc pipes, there is an option for everyone.
-I wanted to make mine as cheaply as possible and chose to use wooden boards.
+There are many tutorials online on how to create a scarecrow, from using simple wood frames to PVC pipes; there is an option for everyone.
+I wanted to make mine as cheaply as possible and use wooden boards.

 To create the scarecrow frame, I screwed together two boards.
-One of them was placed down in the straw bale of hay, and the other one created for the shirt to hang on.
+One was placed down in the straw bale of hay, and the other was created for the shirt to hang on.

-To find the clothes for the scarecrow, I visited my local thrift shop.
-I was able to find the overalls, the fall banner and the hat.
-The crow came from an antique shop and I glued it on the pole that the scarecrow is holding.
+I visited my local thrift shop to find the clothes for the scarecrow.
+I could find the overalls, the fall banner, and the hat.
+The crow came from an antique shop, and I hot glue to hold it on the wooden pole that the scarecrow was holding.